EU AI Act

 GPAI / Foundation Model Providers

 General-purpose AI model providers (LLMs, multimodal models) face a separate compliance track.
 Systemic risk GPAI providers must conduct explicit adversarial red-teaming before and after model release — mandated in Article 55.
+GPAI red-teaming is a separate service track and is not part of this engagement; contact us for scoping.
+This page covers Annex III high-risk systems.

 Financial Services & Insurance